Omni Calculator logo

 • Initial margin requirement (IMR): Future contracts require the initial deposit to be above the initial margin requirement for opening the position.
 Usually between 3-12 % of the whole contract value.

-• Maintenance margin requirement (MMR): Once the futures contract position is open, you need to keep your account balance above the maintenance margin for preserving your position.
+• Maintenance margin requirement (MMR): Once the futures contract position is open, you need to keep your account balance above the maintenance margin to preserve your position.
 The moment your balance goes below the MMR, you get the margin call, and if you do not add more money (minimum, up to the IMR), the broker liquidates your investments and gives you back the remaining money, if any.

 After considering the amount of contract (n\footnotesize n) you are going to buy, we obtain two additional notions: